-Make the toppings at home and throw everything in a single container for the road.
-When it's time for dinner, spread your toppings on a brown rice tortilla and toast it on the BBQ or campfire grill.
-You could also roll it into a burrito and wrap in foil to warm up directly on campfire coals.
+Suggest your clients make the toppings at home and throw everything in a single container for the road.
+When it's time for dinner, spread the toppings on a brown rice tortilla and toast it on the BBQ or campfire grill.
+They could also roll it into a burrito and wrap in foil to warm up directly on campfire coals.

 3. Homemade Burgers

-Making your own burgers is great because you know exactly what goes in them.
+Having your clients make their own burgers is great because they know exactly what goes in them (and you do too!).
 Many of our burger recipes contain awesome sources of protein such as kale, artichoke, various seeds, nut flours and beans.
 This helps keep you feeling full and eliminates cravings during your camping or cottage trip.

-You can make any of these ahead of time, store in the freezer and transport them frozen.
+They can be made ahead of time, stored in the freezer and transported frozen.
 Either wrap in foil or grill on a cast iron pan to reheat.
 These are best with some greens topped with fresh salsa or slathered in a creamy homemade dressing.

 More homemade burgers and patties: